booqqooppang/async-fifo-cdc/README.md

 Pointer width = $clog2(DEPTH) + 1
 ```

-The additional most-significant pointer bit distinguishes pointer wrap-around and is used in full-condition detection.
+The pointers include one additional bit beyond the memory address width to distinguish pointer wrap-around from a simple address match.
+In binary-pointer terms, matching address bits with the same wrap state indicate an empty FIFO, while matching address bits with the write pointer one wrap ahead indicate a full FIFO.

+For Gray-code full detection, the write pointer is compared with the synchronized read pointer after inverting the two most-significant Gray-code bits.
+This is the Gray-code equivalent of detecting that the write pointer has advanced by one complete FIFO depth relative to the read pointer.

 ### Status flags

-- `empty` is generated in the read clock domain by comparing the read pointer and synchronized write pointer.
+- `empty` is generated in the read clock domain by comparing the read pointer with the synchronized write pointer.
-- `full` is generated in the write clock domain by comparing the write pointer and synchronized read pointer.
+- `full` is generated in the write clock domain by comparing the write pointer with the synchronized read pointer.
+- Comparisons use the synchronized (not raw) pointer values, since the raw pointer from the opposite clock domain has not passed through the two-flop synchronizer and could otherwise propagate metastability into the flag-generation logic.
 - Write operations occur only when `wr_en && !full`.
 - Read pointer updates occur only when `rd_en && !empty`.